icalvo/ChessFs/README.md

 The State Actions pattern is a way of doing this.
 For each state you will have a State-Actions object: it exposes representation data that allows UIs to show information about it, and a set of legal Actions.
 Each action has also representation data, but more importantly it has a function that return a new State-Actions object (which represents the result of executing said action on the former state).

-This way, the UI can show only that actions that are legal at each step.
+This way, the UI can show just the actions that are legal at each step.

 - StateActions:
 	- StateRepresentation